 The private sector must be part of this movement.

 The global community—including companies, investors, and financial institutions—is looking for creative avenues to mobilize private finance and collaboration for climate change.
-Many of the above examples are new and relatively untested—but in the months and years ahead, we expect to learn much about how to unlock significant private finance to advance resilient landscapes and supply chains, protect smallholder farmers and vulnerable communities, and meet net-zero goals.
+Many of the above examples are new and still being tested—but in the months and years ahead, we expect to learn much about how to unlock significant private finance to advance resilient landscapes and supply chains, protect smallholder farmers and vulnerable communities, and meet net-zero goals.

 The need is overwhelming, but there is also unprecedented opportunity.